Located at the Lekki Peninsula, Eleko Beach is an exquisite destination with outstanding picturesque views.

 Where can I stay at night in Eleko Beach?

 Dozens of hotels are available for lodging around Eleko Beach.
-Consider renting a hotel room far away from the beach if you’re keen on getting a great deal.
+Consider renting a hotel room far from the beach to get a great deal.

 Also, the star rating of your preferred hotel around Eleko directly affects its price.